vassbo/pdf2img-electron/readme.md

 This package uses the built in Chromium PDF viewer to render the PDFs, and uses Electrons capturePage to convert into images.
 No extra libraries needed making this a good and lightweight solution for all Electron apps.

+This should work on every OS Electron supports.
+Currently tested on Electron version 32.

 ## Installation

 No extra library needed!
 Just install this small package!